 SSTV is simply the sending and reception of “still” images or photographs etc.

-Originally photographs etc were converted to audio frequency signals for transmission, of course, with the PC now being common and powerful enough to manipulate images the majority of images are now computer
+Originally photographs etc were converted to audio frequency signals for transmission, of course, with the PC now being common and powerful enough to manipulate images the majority of images are now computer generated.

 As with other digimodes SSTV has various formats, the most common being Martin and Scottie.